sloganking/Structured-commenting-formatter/README.md

 ## Noteworthy bugs

-- Per [issue #1](https://github.com/sloganking/Structured-commenting-formatter/issues/1), ``strfmt`` will mistake lines in multi-line strings or multi-line comments, as strucutred comments if those lines start with the comment starter.
+- Per [issue #1](https://github.com/sloganking/Structured-commenting-formatter/issues/1), ``scfmt`` will mistake lines in multi-line strings or multi-line comments, as strucutred comments if those lines start with the comment starter.
 This means multi-line strings and comments such as the one below would get formatted.

 ```rust
 /*